wisechengyi/wisechengyi.github.io/index.md

 ### Hi, I am Yi, a kind and curious soul.

-As of Nov 2022, I have spent 7 years in the build tooling and automation space.
+My professional life has mostly been in the build tooling and automation space.
 Going forward, I am still interested in similar space as well as robotics and automation.

 For details, please kindly see [experiences](/pages/experiences).